AbdulMateen18/loancalculator/README.md

 The Output will be displayed in a separate modal window as:
 --Here are your Loan Payment Details :

-----You will need to pay XXXX.XX$ each month.
+- You will need to pay XXXX.XX$ each month.
-----Total amount that will be payed over loan life is XXXXXX.XX$ .
+- Total amount that will be payed over loan life is XXXXXX.XX$ .
-----Total Interest: XXXX.XX$
+- Total Interest: XXXX.XX$

 ## Additional Libraries: